How to help your team members create a new routine when working from home

 Last but not least, it’s really useful for your team if you remind them that things are constantly changing at the moment so they will need to be willing to adapt.
 First and foremost, encourage them to focus on consistency as the structure will be great for their wellbeing and will help them to create positive habits.
 However, especially in the current situation, they need to develop a growth mindset and prepare to be flexible.

 2.)
-Stay connected and check in with them regularly
+Stay connected and check-in with them regularly

-a note saying hello to represent staying in touch to help your employees work from homeThis next point is not directly about helping your team members create a new daily routine, but rather it is focused on you monitoring their wellbeing.
-It's essential for you to know how your team is coping throughout this time so that you can help them get through it, so stay connected with them and check in regularly.
+This next point is not directly about helping your team members create a new daily routine, but rather it is focused on you monitoring their wellbeing.
+It’s essential for you to know how your team is coping throughout this time so that you can help them get through it, so stay connected with them and check-in regularly.
 Here are some ways that you can do this:

 Use online communication tools